dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 ## Powerful Automation API

 With the DNSimple REST API you can register domain names and administrate them directly from your own scripts.
-We have a [repository filled with API examples](https://github.com/dnsimple/dnsimple-api-examples) so you can get up and running right away.
+We have a [repository filled with API examples](https://github.com/dnsimple/dnsimple-api-examples) so you can get up and running.
 Some things you can do with our API include:

 - Check domain availability
 - Register and renew domains